Philip Taft: Impact on the field of labor studies

-Taft was and remains a well-known and highly respected labor historian.
-His The Structure and Government of Labor Unions was the first work to rigorously detail the organizational structure and governance practices of American labor unions, and is considered a fine application of organizational theory to labor unions.
+Taft was and remains a well-known and well-regarded labor historian.
+His The Structure and Government of Labor Unions was the first work to detail the organizational structure and governance practices of American labor unions, and is considered a fine application of organizational theory to labor unions.

 His "The A.F. of L. in the Time of Gompers", published in 1957, was for many years seen as the definitive history of the American Federation of Labor.
 Nearly 50 years later, it is still routinely cited by labor historians.

 To many in the American labor movement, Taft was a highly regarded and sympathetic scholar.
 Two months before Taft's death, George Meany summed up the labor movement's gratitude by writing, "Generations of students will continue to benefit from your scholarship and understanding of the economic, social and human aspects of the world of work."